 - 1. Geyser allocation to a moving target as new low-cost housing are allocated annually. - 2.
 Water cut offs delays the project - 3.
-Budget for Extra accessories and service requirements by the municipality.
-E.g., the cost to move water connection from the corner tap to the house. - 4.
-Asbestos roofs resolved, converted to corrugated irons - 5.
-Warn out roof structures and rotten corrugated irons. - 6.
-Appointments and roll out by the department of mineral resources and energy. - 7.
-Cases of inappropriate material provided, e.g., plastic taps, tap screws instead of bolt and nuts. - 8.
-Roof leaks, etc. - 9.
+Budget Constrains - 4.
+Warn out roof structures and rotten corrugated irons. - 5.
+Appointments and roll out by the department of mineral resources and energy. - 6.
+Cases of inappropriate material provided, e.g., plastic taps, tap screws instead of bolt and nuts. - 7.
+Roof leaks, etc. - 8.
+Asbestos roof replacement added the demand - 9.
 Outstanding case for tubular geysers by the department with manufacturers

-6.1.5 Challenges/Achievements by the Municipality to provide Energy.
+6.1.10 Challenges/Achievements by the Municipality to provide Energy.

 - Capacity Provisioning the municipality will not be able to sustain future developments unless new programmes are implemented to provide electricity capacity.
 Projects were identified to strengthen the supply which, amongst others, includes construction of Bakone substation (completed), construction of Bakone to IOTA 66kV line, construction of Matlala substation, construction of 66KV lines from Matlala substation to Alfa and Sigma substations respectfully as well as construction of a 90MW solar farm through PPP which are currently at planning stage. - Delays in implementation of other strategic projects identified in the master plan due to budget constrains will result in lack of capacity in future which might require the implementation of internal load shedding. - Illegal connections and bridging of electricity meters are contributing to electricity losses.
-A service provider has been appointed to help with revenue enhancement.
+A service provider has been appointed to help with revenue enhancement. - Ageing infrastructure - Theft and vandalism of cables has been reduced in substations, but thieves are now targeting other areas such as household connections, miniature substations and low voltage cables in the industrial areas, streetlight and meter box covers.
+Storage of equipment by street venders and people living in streets are breaking locks for mini substations. - Theft of transformers which supplies residents and borehole pumps is very high in rural areas and is causing disruption of service delivery. - ESKOM has upgraded Boyne and Nobel substations and now busy upgrading University substation and new Rampheri substation is at 98% completion stage construction.
+Network strengthening is also taking place in strategic areas within the municipality. - A company was appointed to install prepaid meters for Domestic customers and Smart metering solutions for business and bulk supplied customers within the city/Seshego area. - Retrofitting of Library lights and installation of roof PV in Library Gardens (completed) and New Peter Mokaba stadium designs are completed. - Installation of check meters to verify the bill from Eskom, has been completed.

-- Ageing infrastructure - Theft and vandalism of cables has been reduced in substations, but thieves are now targeting other areas such as household connections, miniature substations and low voltage cables in the industrial areas, streetlight and meter box covers.
-Storage of equipment by street venders and people living in streets are breaking locks for mini substations. - Theft of transformers which supplies residents and borehole pumps is very high in rural areas and is causing disruption of service delivery. - ESKOM has upgraded Boyne and Nobel substations and now busy upgrading University substation and new Rampheri substation is at 80% completion stage construction.
-Network strengthening is also taking place in strategic areas within the municipality. - A company was appointed to install prepaid meters for Domestic customers and Smart metering solutions for business and bulk supplied customers within the city/Seshego area. - Retrofitting of Library lights and installation of roof PV in Library Gardens (completed) and New Peter Mokaba stadium is ongoing as part of programmes of reducing energy losses. - Installation of check meters to verify the bill from Eskom, has been completed. - A service provider has also been appointed to upgrade the current meters for Token Identifier (TID) compliance and replace meters that cannot be upgraded to be able to recognise new tokens post November 2024.
+A service provider has also been appointed to upgrade the current meters for Token Identifier (TID) compliance and replace meters that cannot be upgraded to be able to recognise new tokens post November 2024.

-6.1.6 BACKLOG OF ENERGY SERVICES
+6.1.11 BACKLOG OF ENERGY SERVICES

-Below is the current status of existing backlog in energy services, which without annual maintenance will escalate.
+Below is the current status of existing backlog in Energy services, as per global market intelligence of 2023.

-Service H/H Access Backlog Electricity 280 225 242 015 (87.2%) 38 210
+Service Н/Н Access Backlog Order in terms of Highest Backlog Electricity 254 907 242 015 (87.2%) 12 892 6 th